 The result has the added bonus of moving the Belfast outfit off bottom spot in the league.

 The only other game featuring an Ulster side that was actually completed was, luckily enough, our featured match of Navan v Queen’s University, with Queen’s overcoming a stiff challenge from the Leinster outfit to eventually pull away in the second half in a cracking wee game.

-Queen’s hit back with driving runs from Gemma McCutcheon, Colette Broome, Claire McLaughlin and Heather Cegla all prominent and it was McCutcheon who made the breakthrough with a trademark burst of the back of a scrum to score under the posts late in the half.
+Queen’s hit back with driving runs from Gemma McCutcheon, Broome, Claire McLaughlin and Heather Cegla all prominent and it was McCutcheon who made the breakthrough with a trademark burst off the back of a scrum to score under the posts late in the half.
 Walsh converted and Queen’s took a somewhat fortunate 5 – 14 lead into halftime.

-The Belfast side took a decisive advantage in the third quarter with the impressive Jost scoring after a period of pressure on the home line and shortly after McLaughlin finished off a lowing move to give Queen’s the bonus point try.
+The Belfast side took a decisive advantage in the third quarter with the impressive Dayna Jost scoring after a period of pressure on the home line and shortly after McLaughlin finished off a flowing move to give Queen’s the bonus point try.
 Walsh converted the second and Queen’s looked comfortable with the score reading Navan 5 Queen’s 26.

 As Navan tired the students were able to finish the game off in some style with the powerhouse Jostsmashing over for her second try and replacement Lauren Arthur capped a bustling display with the sixth try for Queen’s in the closing minutes to take the final score Navan 5 Queen’s University 36.